The functional equation of the smoothing transform: Further results and discussion

 The rest of this paper is organised as follows.
-In Section \ref{sec:simple_inclusions}, we prove the simple inclusions of our main results, Theorem \ref{Thm:Min_solutions} and Corollary \ref{Cor:Sum_solutions}.
+In Section \ref {sec:simple_inclusions}, we prove the simple inclusions in Theorem \ref {Thm:Min_solutions} and Corollary~\ref{Cor:Sum_solutions}.
 Sections \ref{sec:WBR}--\ref{sec:Proof_disintegration} are dedicated to the proof of the converse direction of these two results.
-As indicated in the Introduction, iteration of \eqref{eq:FE1} naturally leads to a branching model (variously known as weighted branching, branching random walk and multiplicative cascade) which we formally define in Section \ref{sec:WBM}.
-Section \ref{sec:end_FP} is devoted to the property of \emph{endogeny} first introduced in \cite{AB2005}.
-It refers to special solutions to \eqref{eq:SumFP} having the property that all their randomness can be expressed in terms of the branching process with no further randomness needed.
-Section \ref{sec:WBR} collects some (known) connections between the branching model and random walk theory.
-The key object derived from solutions to \eqref{eq:FE1}, called their disintegration, is described in Section \ref{sec:disintegration}.
-With the help of this notion we are able to formulate a further result (Theorem \ref{Thm:Disintegration}) from which the proofs of Theorem \ref{Thm:Min_solutions} and Corollary \ref{Cor:Sum_solutions} are easily completed.
-We then argue in Section \ref{sec:wlog}, a technical interlude, that we can restrict ourselves to the analysis of \eqref{eq:FE1} under the additional assumption that all $T_i < 1$.
-This allows us to make use of the theory of general (CMJ) branching processes in Section \ref{sec:GBP}.
-The assertions on regular variation at 0 of $t^{-1}(1-\varphi(t))$, $\varphi$ a solution to Eq.\ \eqref{eq:sm-fe}, and of $t^{-\alpha}(1-f(t))$, $f$ a solution to \eqref{eq:FE1}, are then provided in Section \ref{sec:unique} and Section \ref{sec:Reg_var_in_0}, respectively.
-Based on these results, we are finally able to prove Theorem \ref{Prop:essential_uniqueness_and_reg_var}(b) (Section \ref{sec:unique}) and Theorem \ref{Thm:Disintegration} (Section \ref{sec:Proof_disintegration}).
-The final section briefly addresses allowing the possibility of non-monotonic solutions to \eqref{eq:FE1}.
+As indicated in the introduction, iteration of~\eqref{eq:FE1} naturally leads to a branching model (variously known as weighted branching, branching random walk and multiplicative cascade)\vadjust{\goodbreak} which we formally define in Section~\ref{sec:WBM}.
+Section~\ref{sec:end_FP} is devoted to the property of endogeny, mentioned earlier and first introduced in~\cite{AB2005}.
+Section~\ref{sec:WBR} collects some (known) connections between the branching model and random walk theory.
+The key object derived from solutions to~\eqref{eq:FE1}, called their disintegration, is described in Section~\ref{sec:disintegration}.
+With the help of this notion we are able to formulate a further result (Theorem \ref {Thm:Disintegration}) from which the proofs of Theorem \ref {Thm:Min_solutions} and Corollary~\ref{Cor:Sum_solutions} are easily completed.
+Section~\ref{sec:GBP} contains auxiliary results from the theory of general (CMJ) branching processes.
+The assertions on slow variation of $D$ and of $D_\alpha$ are then proved in Sections \ref {sec:unique} and~\ref{sec:Reg_var_in_0}, respectively.
+Based on these results, we prove Theorem~\ref{Thm:essential_uniqueness_and_reg_var} (Section~\ref{sec:unique}) and Theorem~\ref{Thm:Disintegration} (Section~\ref{sec:Proof_disintegration}).
+The final section briefly addresses the possibility of nonmonotonic solutions to~\eqref{eq:FE1}.